 Liquid pool fires are conservatively assumed to reach the steady HRR instantaneously at ignition (t=0 s).
-The burning time calculated by dividing the spill volume by the burning rate.
+The burning time is calculated by dividing the spill volume by the burning rate.

-Unconfined Liquid Spill Fires
+03.02 Unconfined Liquid Spill Fires

-Table A5.gives the steady HRR and burning time of unconfined liquid spill fires as a function of spill volume for the same three liquid fuels.
+Table A5.6 gives the steady HRR and burning time of unconfined liquid spill fires as a function of spill volume for the same three liquid fuels.